Home for Global Students

 Top 5.
 LearnWorlds

 Founded in mid – 2014, it is a passionate company with offices in Greece and Cyprus.
-It is one of online learning platforms and one of online learning platforms used by colleges which provides tools that can help online learning.
+It is one of online learning platforms and one of online learning platforms used by colleges which provides high-quality virtual learning resources.
 LearnWorlds is driven by a highly competitive team, that leads by example, with strong background in e-learning, innovation and digital technologies.
 LearnWorlds is the best course sales software that provide the students with on time courses and manages the issues related to course handling.
-It has a demo that can make the user to feel easy in working.
-Overall, LearnWorlds undoubtedly deserves its reputation for being one of the best online course platforms on the market.
-It’s re-imagined online learning with one of the best course players we’ve ever seen, engaging pre-built lesson activities, amazing interactive video features, note-taking tools, and more.
-Creating a sense of community for your students, where they can communicate, receive guidance, and stay informed about school news, is valuable.
-That’s why LearnWorlds provides a built – in Community feature, empowering your users to bond and actively engage with the school.

 Top 6.
 Kajabi

 Kajabi was founded in Irvine, California in 2010 by Kenny Rueter, a software engineer who created a PVC sprinkler toy for his sons.
 Kajabi LLC is a Newport Beach, CA-based SaaS technology company that develops a platform for creators and entrepreneurs to create, market and sell digital content.
-It is one of online homework platforms for students and one of online learning programs which provides tools that can help online learning.
+It is one of online homework platforms for students and one of online learning programs which provides superior resources for e-learning.
 Recently Kajabi has expanded its focus to include support for online courses and app development.
-The company is a tech unicorn, with a $2 billion valuation.
-Kajabi develops an online subscription platform that allows members to build and manage websites to monetize digital offerings such as online courses, membership communities and podcasts.
-Its customers are part of the knowledge economy.
-Categories for which content is created include personal development, health and fitness, business finance, marketing, education, parenting and lifestyle hobbies.
-The platform includes marketing tools such as email, and payment processing tools to accept subscription fees.

 Top 7.
 Skillshare